esge/PoE-HarvestVendor/README.md

 ## Known quirks
  - Text recognition sometimes confuses 8, 3 and 6
-    - you'll have to adjust craft levels and counts if affected yourself in this case
+    - you'll have to adjust manually if this happens

  - drag area and darkening overlay are off:
     - this is due to Display scaling in windows being other than 1
-    - to fix it open `settings.ini`, find the `scale=1` and change it to 1.25 for 125%, 1.5 for 150% and so on. and restart harvest vendor
+    - go to Settings and change Scale accordingly to your monitor.
+1.25 for 125%, 1.5 for 150% and so on. and restart harvest vendor

 ## Getting started